 - Features storage in bins and fridge for play food and accessories.

-- This toddler pretend kitchen has a modern farmhouse sink and neutral colors.
+- This toddler pretend kitchen has a modern farmhouse sink and modern blue colors.

 Best Mud Kitchen for Toddlers